Full course description

 Course content, submission of coursework, and assessment are conducted in Canvas Catalog.
 Canvas Catalog software is accessed via a web browser.
 Links to optional and extended learning materials also are provided but are not required to complete the micro-credential.

 Course notes are provided in a pdf format that can be downloaded for future use.
-Video content is available only through Canvas Catalogue.
-Participants have access to the course environment in a read-only state from April 19-May 17, 2021.
+Video content is available only through Canvas Catalog.

-All materials required for completion of the micro-credential are provided within Canvas Catalogue.
+All materials required for completion of the micro-credential are provided within Canvas Catalog.
 Participants do not have online access to the UBC Library system.

 Christa Bedwin, B.Ed., B.Sc. is a Senior Technical Editor, who has 20 years’ experience coaching scientific and engineering writers, and editing for industry, government, academia, and educational and trade publishers, with specialties in engineering and the environment.
 She has taught technical writing to professional engineers and scientists in Canada and internationally; has published three textbooks about writing for scientific reporting consultants; and among other projects has contributed chapters to Editors Canada’s two most recent publications, Editing Canadian English and its companion volume, Editorial Niches.